Anando Brahma: Plot

-Deepa, Taapsee, Vijayachander and Raghu are ghosts staying in their ancestral house.
-They are shown to be waiting for the wife of Vijayachander to come home.
-They don't know how they were killed.
-A family visits their house for tenancy but they scare the family away.
-The broker, who deals with the house, is also scared as he spots the ghost of Taapsee and informs their presence to the house owner Ramu, an NRI and his cop friend Vamshi.
-Vamshi is apprehensive while Ramu dismisses it as a concoction while in real, Vamshi connives with Yadagiri to force Ramu to sell his house at a throwaway price by fabricating and peddling the ghost story.
+Ramu, an NRI living in Malaysia, arrives in India after hearing the news of the Uttarakhand floods.
+He discovers his parents in the hospital mortuary and becomes sad.
+Deepa, Taapsee, Vijayachander, and Raghu are ghosts staying in their ancestral house.
+They are waiting eagerly for Vijayachander's wife to come home.
+They don't know how or when they died.
+A family visits their house for tenancy, but they scare the family away.
+The broker, who deals with the house, is also scared as he spots Taapsee's ghost and informs the house owner, Ramu, and his cop friend, Vamshi, of their presence.
+Vamshi is apprehensive, while Ramu dismisses it as a concoction.
+Vamshi conspires with Yadagiri to force Ramu to sell his house cheaply by fabricating and peddling the ghost story.
+They plan to demolish the house and build a hotel for high profits.